abhijeetsinghCXT/mobility_heatmap_project/README.md

 💡 Propose smart pathway re-designs and infrastructure improvements based on data analysis.

-3. Prerequisites
+**3. Prerequisites**
 To run this project, you need Python installed, along with the following libraries:

 Bash

 `pip install pandas matplotlib seaborn folium scikit-learn`

-4. Files in this Repository
+**4. Files in this Repository**

-**File/Folder**                  **Description**
-smart_mobility_dataset.csv	  |  Input Data: The simulated dataset containing Lat/Lon, Vehicle Count, Speed, and Traffic Condition. smart_pathway_notebook.ipynb  |  Main Code: A Jupyter/Colab notebook containing all the project steps, from data loading and EDA to heatmap generation,                                                        clustering, efficiency scoring, and final proposal.
+smart_mobility_dataset.csv	  -  Input Data: The simulated dataset containing Lat/Lon, Vehicle Count, Speed, and Traffic Condition. smart_pathway_notebook.ipynb  -  Main Code: A Jupyter/Colab notebook containing all the project steps, from data loading and EDA to heatmap generation, clustering, efficiency scoring, and final proposal.
-README.md	                  |  This documentation file.
+README.md - This documentation file.

-5. Methodology and Execution
+**5. Methodology and Execution**
 The project execution is encapsulated within the smart_pathway_notebook.ipynb file and proceeds in these sequential steps:

 Step 5.1: Data Loading & EDA